Seppli11/ZHAW-Summary/summaries/23FS/ITS/5_Certificates.md

 * There is a validity period of a OCSP response
 * If no valid OCSP response is cached, the server won't include one.
 If the client can't reach the OCSP endpoint it will default to a soft fail.

-There is a third alternative, OCSP must-stable, in which the certificate is rejected if no stable is included (hard fail).
+There is a third alternative, OCSP must-staple, in which the certificate is rejected if no stable is included (hard fail).
 This reintroduces the DOS problem of OCSP (without stable).
-The `must-stable` flag is included in the sent certificate.
+The `must-staple` flag is included in the sent certificate.

 With **Browser-Summarized CRLs**, where browser vendors download CRLs centrally and compress this with a bloom filter.
 The browser vendor push regular updates (every 6h) to the client.